-Rug Quality vs Value (Podcast)
+Rug Quality vs Value: What to Know

 Deciding between rug quality and value can be challenging.
 Fortunately, you don’t have to pick one or the other.
 Follow the great tips in the podcast below to shop for good quality rugs at a great price.

 John Maher: Hi, I’m John Maher.
 I’m here today with Sam Presnell, owner of The Rug Gallery, an oriental rug company and carpet store in Cincinnati, Ohio.
 Today, we’re talking about rug quality versus value.
 Welcome Sam.